pontedilana/php-weasyprint/README.md

 Although PhpWeasyPrint and Snappy are interchangeable, there are a couple of differences between the two, due to WeasyPrint cli API:

 * WeasyPrint doesn't support multiple sources to be merged in one single output pdf, so only one input source (string or URL) is accepted in PhpWeasyPrint;
-* WeasyPrint version >= 53 doesn't generate images, so image generation from HTML string or URL is possible only with WeasyPrint lower versions (`Pontedilana\PhpWeasyPrint\Image` has been successfully tested with Weasyprint 52.5).
+* WeasyPrint version >= 53 doesn't generate images, so image generation from HTML string or URL is possible only with WeasyPrint lower versions and an unsupported PhpWeasyPrint version (`Pontedilana\PhpWeasyPrint\Image` has been successfully tested with Weasyprint 52.5 on PhpWeasyPrint 0.13.0).

 ## Bugs & Support

 If you found a bug please fill a [detailed issue](https://github.com/pontedilana/php-weasyprint/issues) with all the following points.
-If you need some help, please at least provide a complete reproducer so we could help you based on facts rather than assumptions.
+If you need some help, please at least provide a complete reproducer, so we could help you based on facts rather than assumptions.

 * OS and its version
 * WeasyPrint, its version and how you installed it